define-private-public/PSRayTracing/README.rst

     * Modern compilers are really nice.
 Sometimes they do this for you.
 It’s less code we have to write, which also means less bugs

+12. ``ImageTexture``'s method of object creation is different; it's constructor has a different signature.
+    And you are instead recommed to use a "static constructor" method instead.
+One which loads an image from a filepath, the other which loads an image from a memory buffer.

+    * This was done to make Android & iOS port easier to develop.
+There is only a single image used in the entire program (``assets/earthmap.jpg``).
+So embedding this makes life much easier instead of having to worry about how those platforms look for runtime assets.
+And if you want to add your own image textures into a scene (directly from a file), I've left the older loading function in, commented out (see ``Scenes/Book2.cpp``).

 ===========
 Render-wise